Denny Correll

 Dennis "Denny" Correll (February 19, 1946 – November 29, 2002) was a singer in the 1960s rock music group Blues Image as well as a contemporary Christian musician active in the 1970s.
+In the late 1980s and early 1990s Correll performed solo vocals on 4 songs on 4 albums of The Maranatha Singers.
 He was an early touring member of the seminal Jesus music band Love Song, writing their tune "Changes" which appeared on that band's debut LP Love Song.
 He also was in the band Manna prior to his own solo contemporary Christian music career.

 Correll died from heart failure on November 29, 2002.
 He was 56.